SebastianClaesson/sebastianclaesson.github.io/_posts/2022-10-04-AzureDevOpsExtension-Linux.md

 The first issue we will encounter is that the Azure DevOps Extension will fail it's installation.

-This is because the Azure DevOps VM Extension cannot be downloaded, The extension is hosted on Microsoft generated storage accounts.
+This is because the Azure DevOps VM Extension cannot be downloaded as it is hosted on Microsoft generated storage accounts.

 In my case the url was: https://umsaqts1kdw3dgdrdmzt.blob.core.windows.net/76d90c30-c607-43bc-49aa-02e322a01e7b/76d92c30-c607-43bc-49aa-32e322a01e7b_1.22.0.0.zip

-If you want to see more details about the VM Extension download, you can find it at /var/log/azure/Microsoft.VisualStudio.Services.TeamServicesAgentLinux/CommandExecution.log
+If you want to see more details about the VM Extension logs, you can find them at /var/log/azure/Microsoft.VisualStudio.Services.TeamServicesAgentLinux/CommandExecution.log

 *Example log of a successful download:*
 ``` text